 A Lovely Planet’s perfect itinerary for 3 Days in Umbria, Italy.

-I was excited to visit Umbria, as I’d heard numerous times it was a lot like Tuscany, only with less tourists.
+I was excited to visit Umbria, as I’d heard numerous times it was a lot like Tuscany, only with fewer tourists.
 I absolutely love Tuscany, so this sounded like the dream!
 Umbria is a fairly compact region, making it perfect for a long weekend break.
 In three days you can cover a couple of the gorgeous hilltop towns and still have plenty of time for eating and drinking all the delicious Umbrian food and wine.
+Here is our suggested three day Umbria itinerary.

 Spello is an ancient hillside town still surrounded by Roman walls.
 It’s honestly one of the most beautiful towns I’ve ever been to, and I’m not sure my photos really do it justice – but take my word for it!
 Stroll through the narrow streets full of flowers and make your way up to the Belvedere di Posterula for incredible views of the Umbrian countryside.
 Just outside the walls is the Villa of Mosaics, an incredible Roman villa that was discovered in 2005 during the construction of a car park!
 The villa contains over 500 square meters of recovered mosaics, dated between the third and early fourth century AC.
 Enjoy lunch or dinner (or both) in one of the lovely restaurants lining the Via Camillo Benso Conte di Cavour.